Watrick117/Conway_ePaper/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get this project up and running follow the tutorial below.

 ### Tutorial